Older adults may have a reduced ability to mount an effective immune response1,2

 RSV=respiratory syncytial virus.

-See Debbie’s journey with RSV
+See Irene’s journey with RSV

-Video thumbnail: Debbie Video thumbnail: Debbie
+Video thumbnail: Irene Video thumbnail: Irene

 References:

-1. RSV in older adults and adults with chronic medical conditions.
+1. Respiratory syncytial virus infection (RSV).
+RSV in adults.
 Centers for Disease Control and Prevention.
-Accessed August 22, 2023. https://www.cdc.gov/rsv/high-risk/older-adults.html 2.
+Accessed July 24, 2024. https://www.cdc.gov/rsv/older-adults/ 2.
 Del Giudice G, Goronzy JJ, Grubeck-Loebenstein B, et al. Fighting against a protean enemy: immunosenescence, vaccines, and healthy aging.
 NPJ Aging Mech Dis.
 2018;4(1):1-8. doi:10.1038/s41514-017-0020-0 3.
 Falsey AR, Hennessey PA, Formica MA, Cox C, Walsh EE.
 Respiratory syncytial virus infection in elderly and high-risk adults.
 N Engl J Med.
 2005;352(17):1749-1759. doi:10.1056/NEJMoa043951 4.
 Havers F. Epidemiology and burden of respiratory syncytial virus in older adults in the U.S. Presented at: Advisory Committee on Immunization Practices; June 23, 2022; Atlanta, GA.
 5. Burden estimates for the 2015-2016 influenza season.
 Centers for Disease Control and Prevention.
-Accessed February 6, 2023. https://www.cdc.gov/flu/about/burden/2015-2016.html 6.
+Accessed October 4, 2024. https://archive.cdc.gov/www_cdc_gov/flu/about/burden/2015-2016.html 6.
 Burden estimates for the 2016-2017 influenza season.
 Centers for Disease Control and Prevention.
-Accessed February 6, 2023. https://www.cdc.gov/flu/about/burden/2016-2017.html 7.
-Estimated flu-related illnesses, medical visits, hospitalizations, and deaths in the United States — 2017– 2018 flu season.
+Accessed October 4, 2024. https://archive.cdc.gov/www_cdc_gov/flu/about/burden/2016-2017.html 7.
+Estimated flu-related illnesses, medical visits, hospitalizations, and deaths in the United States — 2017–2018 flu season.
 Centers for Disease Control and Prevention.
-Accessed February 6, 2023.https://www.cdc.gov/flu/about/burden/2017-2018.html 8.
+Accessed October 4, 2024. https://archive.cdc.gov/www_cdc_gov/flu/about/burden/2017-2018.htm 8.
 Estimated flu-related illnesses, medical visits, hospitalizations, and deaths in the United States — 2018–2019 flu season.
 Centers for Disease Control and Prevention.
-Accessed February 6, 2023. https://www.cdc.gov/flu/about/burden/2018-2019.html 9.
+Accessed October 4, 2024. https://archive.cdc.gov/www_cdc_gov/flu/about/burden/2018-2019.html 9.
 Estimated flu-related illnesses, medical visits, hospitalizations, and deaths in the United States — 2019–2020 flu season.
 Centers for Disease Control and Prevention.
-Accessed February 6, 2023. https://www.cdc.gov/flu/about/burden/2019-2020.html 10.
+Accessed October 4, 2024. https://www.cdc.gov/flu-burden/php/data-vis/2019-2020.html 10.
 Respiratory syncytial virus in older adults: a hidden annual epidemic.
 A report by the National Foundation for Infectious Diseases.
 Accessed September 22, 2022. https://www.nfid.org/wp-content/uploads/2019/08/rsv-report.pdf